Can Gallbladder Stones Cause Acid Reflux

 6. Elevate your head while sleeping: Raising the head of your bed by 6-8 inches can help prevent stomach acid from flowing into the esophagus while you sleep.
 You can achieve this by using bed risers or placing a wedge-shaped pillow under your mattress.

 9. Consider medications: Over-the-counter antacids can provide temporary relief from acid reflux symptoms by neutralizing stomach acid.
-However, they are not a long-term solution.
+Still, they are not a long-term solution.
 If you experience frequent or severe acid reflux, your doctor may recommend prescription medications, such as proton pump inhibitors (PPIs) or H2 blockers, which reduce stomach acid production.

 FAQ